25Nov

 That’s where scaling LQA intelligently makes all the difference.

-Localization Quality Assurance isn’t just a spell check.
+Localization Quality Assurance (LQA) isn’t just a spell check.
 It’s a layered process that includes:

 • Linguistic accuracy: Is grammar, spelling, and terminology on point?